JorgeTerreros/BinaryConverter/README.md

-This program is to convert:\n
+This program is to convert:<br>
-Decimals to Binary AND Hexadecimals\n
+Decimals to Binary AND Hexadecimals<br>
-Binary to Decimals  AND Hexadecimals\n
+Binary to Decimals  AND Hexadecimals<br>
-Hexadecimals to Binary AND Decimals\n
+Hexadecimals to Binary AND Decimals<br>